Human microbiome: Lung

 Much like the oral cavity, the upper and lower respiratory system possess mechanical deterrents to remove microbes.
 Goblet cells produce mucus which traps microbes and moves them out of the respiratory system via continuously moving ciliated epithelial cells.
 In addition, a bactericidal effect is generated by nasal mucus which contains the enzyme lysozyme.
 The upper and lower respiratory tract appears to have its own set of microbiota.
 Pulmonary bacterial microbiota belong to 9 major bacterial genera: Prevotella, Sphingomonas, Pseudomonas, Acinetobacter, Fusobacterium, Megasphaera, Veillonella, Staphylococcus, and Streptococcus.
 Some of the bacteria considered "normal biota" in the respiratory tract can cause serious disease especially in immunocompromised individuals; these include Streptococcus pyogenes, Haemophilus influenzae, Streptococcus pneumoniae, Neisseria meningitidis, and Staphylococcus aureus.
 Fungal genera that compose the pulmonary mycobiome include Candida, Malassezia, Neosartorya, Saccharomyces, and Aspergillus, among others.

 Unusual distributions of bacterial and fungal genera in the respiratory tract is observed in people with cystic fibrosis.
 Their bacterial flora often contains antibiotic-resistant and slow-growing bacteria, and the frequency of these pathogens changes in relation to age.

 Biliary tract

-Traditionally the biliary tract has been considered to be normally sterile, and the presence of microorganisms in bile is a marker of pathological process.
+Traditionally, the biliary tract had been considered to be normally sterile, and the presence of microorganisms in bile is a marker of pathological process.
 This assumption was confirmed by failure in allocation of bacterial strains from the normal bile duct.
-Papers began emerging in 2013 showing that the normal biliary microbiota is a separate functional layer which protects a biliary tract from colonization by exogenous microorganisms.
+Papers began emerging in 2013 showing that the normal biliary microbiota is a separate functional layer that protects the biliary tract from colonization by exogenous microorganisms.

+Blood

+The presence of viable bacteria in the bloodstream can provoke strong immune activation, resulting in clinical syndromes ranging from relatively mild forms of bacteremia to the potentially life-threatening condition known as sepsis.
+Bacteremia may occur spontaneously or as a complication of medical procedures, including liver transplantation.

+Even in the absence of live microorganisms, bacterial breakdown products, particularly fragments of microbial DNA, can enter the circulation and persist transiently until cleared by renal filtration or enzymatic degradation.
+This observation has led to the concept of a blood microbiome, which primarily reflects circulating microbial DNA rather than intact, viable bacteria.

+The precise mechanisms by which microbial DNA enters the bloodstream remain incompletely understood, though translocation from the gastrointestinal tract is considered a major source, particularly in the setting of impaired intestinal barrier function, a feature observed in several chronic inflammatory diseases.

+Blood-derived microbial DNA signatures have been explored as potential non-invasive biomarkers for a variety of conditions, including diabetes, cardiovascular disease, and cancer.
+Some studies suggest that such signatures may even differentiate between cancer types.

+Despite growing interest, the existence and biological relevance of a distinct blood microbiome remain debated.
+Major concerns include technical limitations in sequencing and bioinformatic analysis, as well as the high risk of contamination and analytical artifacts.

+To address these uncertainties, rigorously controlled, prospective, and multinational proof-of-concept studies have been proposed to determine how representative circulating microbial DNA is of the overall human microbiome.